fortify-presales/FortifyAzureRMDemo/README.md

 Security Scan
 -------------

-To run a Fortify SCA scan (from PowerShell console) you can use the included scripts:
+To run a Fortify Static Code Analyzer scan (from a PowerShell console) you can use the included script `fortify-sca.ps1` as follows:

 ```
 .\gradlew.bat build